 Many QRP rigs are capable of 5 or 10 watts of power, this is often enough for data mode DX, but sometimes you just need more punch to get heard on SSB.
 This page will show you how to build your own 100 Watt linear amplifier based on the kits that can be found on the various internet auction sites.

-These amplifier kit are relatively cheap and are quite common on the internet.
+These amplifier kits are relatively cheap and are quite common on the internet.
 They can't be used as they are, a low pass filter and other items will also be needed to make this a practical piece of radio equipment.

 This project will utilize a standard 100 Watt linear amplifier kit, a low pass filter, and other ancillary items to make a usable, boxed linear amplifier to suit a 5W QRP rig.